21 ncac 26 .0207 APPLICATION OF PROFESSIONAL SEAL

 This document originally issued and sealed by (name of sealer), (license number), on (Date of sealing).
 This medium shall not be considered a certified document.
 Hardcopy documents containing the original seal, signature, and date may be obtained from (name of sealer).

-(g) The scanned digital files of certified documents that cannot be altered are not subject to the requirements of Paragraph (f) of this Rule.
-The electronic transmission of CAD, vector or other similar files subject to easy editing are subject to the requirements of this Paragraph.
-Easy editing is based on the file consisting of separate elements that can be modified or deleted in part or in whole.
+(g) The scanned digital files of certified documents that cannot be altered electronically shall not be subject to the requirements of Paragraph (f) of this Rule.
+The electronic transmission of CAD, vector or other similar files subject to easy editing shall be subject to the requirements of this Rule.
+Easy editing means the file consists of separate elements that can be modified or deleted in part or in whole.

 (h) Documents to be electronically transmitted that are signed using a digital signature shall contain the authentication procedure in a secure mode and a list of the hardware, software and parameters used to prepare the document(s).
 Secure mode means that the authentication procedure has protective measures to prevent alteration or overriding of the authentication procedure.
 The term "digital signature" shall be an electronic authentication process that is attached to or logically associated with an electronic document.
 The digital signature shall be:

 (3) Under the sole control of the licensee; and

 (4) Linked to a document in such a manner that the digital signature is invalidated if any data in the document is changed.

 History Note: Authority G.S.
 89A-3.1; 89A‑7;

 RRC Objection Eff.
 June 17, 1993 Due to Lack of Statutory Authority and Ambiguity;